 Since you need a high clearance vehicle to reach Mariscal Canyon, it is a wonderfully remote day or overnight river trip.
 It is the shortest canyon in the park, 10 miles long, with varied scenery and stunning limestone cliffs rising up to 1,400 feet.
+Mariscal can be floated in a day at water levels above 300 CFS.
 A few Class II-III rapids (depending on water levels) give this excursion some excitement.
-Check with a ranger about road conditions before embarking on your journey.
+At water levels above 1000 CFS open boats should use caution.

 Note: Theft of property left in vehicles is not uncommon at Talley, Solis, or the Santa Elena Canyon take-out.
 Remove valuables from vehicle and lock all doors.
 Storage lockers are not available in the park.